Anton G. Leitner

 Although he specializes on poetry, Leitner is also the author of short stories, essays, as well as literary critique and reviews.
 Additionally, he has published children's books and audiobooks.
 He has been instrumental in raising public awareness for the art form since the early 80s and has concentrated his efforts on fostering a broad environment for poetry that crosses cultural and intergenerational boundaries.
 In doing so, he has not shied away from controversy and critical public debate on the role of poetry within society.

+Leitner is co-founder of PEN Berlin and member of PEN International as well as Poets of the Planet (PoP).

 Life

 Leitner was born in Munich.
 After graduating in 1981 from the Wittelsbacher-Gymnasium in Munich (a secondary school with a strong humanistic tradition), he studied law and philosophy from 1982 to 1988 at the Ludwig Maximilian's University Munich.

 Having attained his bar examination in 1989, he completed his legal clerkship at the Oberlandesgericht (Higher Regional Court) Munich from 1990–1993.
 Since 1993, he lives and works professionally as an author, critic, editor, and publisher in Weßling (County of Starnberg), because "he prefers dealing with poems rather than sitting around at courts."
 Early on, as a high school student, Leitner published, parallel to his childhood friend Helmut Krausser, private prints, which already indicated a remarkable talent in the realization of editorial and publishing projects, as his early books Füllhorn and Nachböen (1980/1981) show.